danieljohnevans/danieljohnevans.github.io/_posts/2015-7-28-NNV-plotting.markdown

 layout: post
 title:  "A New Nation Votes"
 date:   2015-07-28 17:09:50
-categories: about NNV R Node
+categories: about nnv r node
 ---
 It's been a busy summer so you'll have to bear with me here if this post runs a bit long.

 I'm fortunate enough to have some professional contact with [Molly Hardy](http://www.twitter.com/mollyhardy), the Digital Humanities Curator at the American Antiquarian Society, and expressed interest in working with some of the AAS' vast holdings.
 She in turn graciously introduced me to a New Nation Votes datasets and provided insight into their history, depth, and limitations.

 A New Nation Votes project is coordinated by both the AAS and Tufts University through a grant from the National Endowment for the Humanities.
 The project seeks to capture and index voting records from 1787 to 1825.
 It is a mammoth undertaking.